 At the beginning of every Fall semester the Chi Phi National Office facilitates teleconferences for all nine Executive Council Officer positions along with the following Chairmen: Academic, Social, Philanthropy, and Accreditation.
-These teleconferences cover vital information for the officers to properly carryout their duties, as well as best practices and tips for a successful semester.
+These teleconferences cover vital information for the officers to properly carry out their duties, as well as best practices and tips for a successful semester.
 The teleconferences make a great refresher for a newly elected officer or an officer returning to school from a long break.

-All dates and times for teleconferences and webinars are posting on chiphi.org.
-Participants should register as early as possible.
+All dates and times for teleconferences and webinars are posted on chiphi.org.